Peter Wells (athlete): English native high jump record – 1949

 "English Native Records" were defined by the AAA in 1928 as performances made in England or Wales by athletes born in England or Wales.
 This was superseded in 1960 by "AAA National Records" – performances made in England or Wales by athletes born in England or Wales, or by bona fide members of clubs under the jurisdiction of the AAA whose fathers were born in England or Wales.

-- 6 August 1949, London
+6 ft 6 in - 6 August 1949, London

 On 6 August 1949, high jumpers Wells (20 years old) and Ron Pavitt represented London in an inter-city athletics match against 2 athletes from Gothenburg at White City Stadium, London.